WaterLily-jl/WaterLily.jl/README.md

     Simulation((n,m), (U,0), radius; ν=U*radius/Re, body)
 end
 ```
-The second to last line defines the circle geometry using a signed distance function.
+The second to last line defines the circle geometry using a [signed distance function](https://en.wikipedia.org/wiki/Signed_distance_function#Applications).
 The `AutoBody` function uses [automatic differentiation](https://github.com/JuliaDiff/) to infer the other geometric parameter automatically.
-Replace the circle's distance function with any other, and now you have the flow around something else... such as a [donut](examples/ThreeD_donut.jl), a [block](examples/TwoD_block.jl) or the [Julia logo](examples/TwoD_Julia.jl).
+Replace the circle's distance function with any other, and now you have the flow around something else... such as a [donut](examples/ThreeD_donut.jl) or the [Julia logo](examples/TwoD_Julia.jl).
 Finally, the last line defines the `Simulation` by passing in parameters we've defined.

 Now we can create a simulation (first line) and run it forward in time (second line)
 ```julia